tylerFowler/Evernote_rmdir/README.md

 This kind of thing causes me grief, so I thought I'd write a simple .NET Windows application that deletes these unwanted reminders.

-Right now, I'm hard at work on this project in between Physics and Calculus assignments, but come back later and there might be.. stuff!

 Feature List (so far)
 ----------------------------
 - Only delete reminders that have been marked as completed for a certain number of days